davidrequena/DESeq2/README.md

 And two optional tables:
 * A table with genes to be filtered out (e.g. ribosomal genes)
-* A table with genes of interest, prepare individual plots by gene
+* A table with genes of interest, to prepare individual plots by gene